simonmonk/puller/README.md

 # I want one

 If you'd like one of these and can't cut it yourself, please contact someone in the list below.
+I have a limited stock of acrylic, but I can make and send if you think it would help you.

 + Simon Monk (srmonk@gmail.com), send to UK, one or two for free, bigger batches at cost.